Spanish compound tenses use the past participle form of the verb, e.g., he hablado, has comido, hemos vivido.

 Imprimir (to print) = impreso (printed)

-There are 3 participles in Spanish that accept two forms.
-Their irregular form is as correct as their regular form.
+There are 3 Spanish verbs that accept two equally correct forms of the participle.
 Have a look:

 ¿Habéis frito todo el pescado?Have you fried all the fish?